 Following the creation of the National Endowment for the Arts in 1965, funding was provided to all state governments to form a state arts entity.
 Funding was to be used to survey existing facilities, organizations and individuals engaged in the arts in each state.
 Governor Samuel P. Goddard established the Arizona Commission on the Arts and Humanities as a state council by executive order on January 24, 1966.
 The 28th Arizona Legislature passed Senate Bill 139, establishing the Arizona Commission on the Arts and Humanities as a permanent state agency, and Governor Jack Williams signed the bill on March 13, 1967.

-Download this document to read about Arizona Commission on the Arts history and programmatic highlights.
+Download History of the Arts Commission to read more about Arizona Commission on the Arts’ history and programmatic highlights.